apigear-io/apigear-docs/docs/maker/tutorial.md

       - name: decrement
 ```

-The demo API now needs to be linked to the blueprint rules document.
-This is done from within a solution document, which links API modules to blueprints.
+The demo API now needs to be linked to the template rules document.
+This is done from within a solution document, which links API modules to templates.

 Open ApiGear Studio and create a solution document also called `demo`, and the content should look like this.